-This section holds a collection of standard and custom bindings.
+bindings element to configure a collection of standard and custom bindings for Windows Communication Foundation (WCF).
 Each entry is a

 binding element that can be identified by its unique

 name.
 Services use bindings by linking them using the

 name.
 Starting with .NET Framework 4, bindings and behaviors are not required to have a name.
 For more information about default configuration and nameless bindings and behaviors, see Simplified Configuration and Simplified Configuration for WCF Services.